 The advantage of using the Bayesian inference rule is that, as long as a model provides Pretrieve(x) and κ, the model can be adapted to the single-probe change-detection task without an additional parameter.
 All the models under consideration here predict Pretrieve(x) because this is the likelihood of responding x in the continuous-reproduction paradigm.

-We used the optimal Bayesian decision rule to make predictions for change-detection behavior from the three models (SA, VP, and IM) with different level of knowledge in the inference rule.
-The detail of the models and how the inference rule was applied to the models are explained in Appendix B. We tested these predictions with two experiments, described next.
+We used the optimal Bayesian decision rule to make predictions for change-detection behavior from the three models (SA, VP, and IM) with different levels of knowledge in the inference rule.
+The details of the models and how the inference rule was applied to the models are explained in Appendix B. We tested these predictions with two experiments, described next.

 Experiments A and B

 The goal of Experiment A and B was to acquire the data for model comparison using the single-probe change-detection task, varying memory set size from 1 to 6.
 The inference rule (with equal priors) is based on the the assumption that 50% of the probes are exact matches, and the other 50% are drawn at random from a uniform distribution on the circle.
 In Experiment A we implemented exactly that sampling scheme.
 This probe distribution has two potential drawbacks.
 One is that some of the change trials will have probes very similar to the target, so that participants are very likely to judge them as "same".
 As a consequence, they might make more than 50% "same" responses, which could lead them to expect that there are more same than change trials.
-Hence, although the objective prior probability of both trial types is the same, the subjective one would not be.
+Hence, although the objective prior probability of both trial types is identical, the subjective one would not be.
 The second drawback is that sampling change probes from a uniform distribution results in very few probes that match a non-target item in the array.
 These so-called intrusion probes are of interest because they are harder to identify as change probes than new probes not matching any array item (Donkin et al., 2015; Rerko, Oberauer, & Lin, 2014).
 Donkin et al. (2015) have argued that this intrusion cost – and in particular its interaction with set size – presents a challenge for slot models, and therefore we were interested in how well the SA model can accommodate them.

 To mitigate these two shortcomings of the probe sampling scheme of Experiment A, we ran Experiment B, in which the probes from the same condition (50%) were sampled from a region of feature space around the target color for which we expect participants to perceive them as indistinguishable from the target.
 In addition, the probes from the change condition were subdivided into two categories: Intrusion probes (25%) were sampled from regions around the non-target colors, whereas new probes (25%) were sampled from the colors what are not in any region around the target or the non-target colors.